Written by Terry Smith

 The name Draper is almost synonymous with hard wearing quality when it comes to gardening tools.
 The UK brand have been around for close to a century and they don’t look like they are in any danger of slowing down or becoming obsolete with products like this garden cart.

-Like the VonHaus model we just reviewed this is a tipping cart comprised of an extremely solid steel frame and a heavy duty plastic tipping tub.
+When compared to the VonHaus model we just reviewed, this is a tipping cart comprised of an extremely solid steel frame and a heavy duty plastic tipping tub.
 At first glance they appear very similar, and in some ways they are, but there are a couple of differences.
 Before I really get into it though, this isn’t a bad video:

 The first difference is the price, with this Draper being more expensive by around 30 pounds or so.
 What do you get for the extra money?